KissLog-net/KissLog.Documentation/source/SDK/examples/LogFiles.rst

 KissLog can be used to log files.
 This is useful when you need to:

 * log large text messages which would normally be truncated
-* save files which have been generated / processed through the request
+* save files which have been generated / processed throughout the request
 * save response body

 .. code-block:: c#